-If you have an oil stain on your asphalt driveway, wipe up the excess oil with an absorbent cloth, or mop it up, then act quickly using the common household items below to make sure that it doesn't become a permanent eye sore or a headache to clean up later.
+If you have an oil stain on your asphalt driveway, wipe up the excess oil with an absorbent cloth or mop it up, then act quickly using the common household items below to make sure that it doesn't become a permanent eyesore or a headache to clean up later.

 Dawn dishwashing soap, cat litter, a can of Coke, baking soda, and WD-40 spray are just some of the common household items that can help break down or absorb the oil before it permanently settles into the asphalt.
-Before doing any of the following, make sure to mop up excess oil, or soaking it up with an absorbent cloth.
+Before doing any of the following, make sure to mop up excess oil or soak it up with an absorbent cloth.
 Also note that these tips are for asphalt, but they may also work for concrete driveways or on concrete slabs in your garage.

 - Dish soap: Squirt the liquid soap onto the oil stain and add water.
 Scrub at the stain with a stiff brush and use a garden hose to rinse away the suds.